jmding8/Pome76/README.md

 ![Female breakout board](/images/usb1.jpg)

 The breakout board has capacitors connecting the CC1 and CC2 pins to GND.
 Without these capacitors, the keyboard doesn't work when connected via a USB-C to USB-C cable.
-Since these capacitors are on the top side of the breakout board PCB, I had to drill two divots to accomodate them.
+Since these capacitors are on the top side of the breakout board PCB, I had to drill two divots to accommodate them.
 To prevent an accidental short against the raw aluminum, I taped the bottom of the breakout board with Kapton tape:

 ![Capacitor clearance](/images/usb2.jpg)